workflow4metabolomics/batch_correction/README.txt

 Platform: x86_64-redhat-linux-gnu (64-bit)

 This script has two R dependencies availables in the "Tool Dependency Packages" category.
-The PFEM_R package is available on the ABIMS toolshed : /Tool Dependency Packages/pfem_r This package can be deployed in /usr/local/share/R
+The PFEM_R package is available on the W4M toolshed : /Tool Dependency Packages/pfem_r
+This package can be deployed in /usr/local/share/R

-The Norma_VdK_Lowess tool need in the PFEM_R "tool" only the following files : normalization/Normalisation_QCpool.r toolbox/toolBox.R
+The (Determine_)Batch_correction tool need in the PFEM_R "tool" only the following files : normalization/Normalisation_QCpool.r toolbox/toolBox.R
 --